sintraubuntuer/castle-of-elm-tribulations/README.md

 Game Hints :
-Find your way through the Caverns, Basement , The Ground Floor , First Floor and the Attic , pick up the three pieces of paper with the codes to unlock the black door and move towards enlightenment !!!
+Find your way through the Caverns, Basement , The Ground Floor , First Floor and the Attic , pick up the three pieces of paper with the codes to unlock the striped door and move towards enlightenment !!!

 Use Q, A , O , P ( or Arrow keys) to move